openearth/aeolis-python/docs/user/model_description.rst

 :math:`u_{\mathrm{th}}`. :math:`u_{\mathrm{th}}` typically varies between 1 and 6
 m/s for sand.

-Vegetation (from Strypsteen et al., 2024)
+Vegetation (from Strypsteen et al., 2024.
+Vertical Growth Rate of Planted Vegetation Controls Dune Growth on a Sandy Beach.
+Coastal Engineering. doi:10.2139/ssrn.4872614)
 -------------------------------------

 In AeoLiS, the influence of vegetation on dune evolution is comprehensively